-Zuckerbrot also shares hacks to incorporate more fiber into any meal of the day — even breakfast!
+Zuckerbrot also shared hacks to incorporate more fiber into any meal of the day — even breakfast!
 Looking for a creamy, dreamy coffee?
 For starters, add in a scoop of vanilla fiber protein powder with your morning joe.

-Leftover crudite from a get together can easily be pickled in a brine of half vinegar, half water (don't forget to add in some dill and peppercorns).
+Leftover crudite from a get-together can easily be pickled in a brine of half vinegar, half water (don't forget to add in some dill and peppercorns).
 This extends the life of your veggies and provides a snack that packs a flavorful, fiber-filled punch.

 When it comes to smoothies, many people often add a banana for creaminess and extra ice to chill it (the latter of which can water down the flavor, prompting smoothie lovers to add even more sugar), but Zuckerbrot has a swap that's a fraction of the calories and carbs.
 Her secret?
-Frozen riced cauliflower!
+Frozen riced cauliflower.
 It pumps up the drink's fiber content and keeps it nice and cold.
 Blend it with any assortment of fruit and vegetables — you won't even be able to taste it!

 It's crucial to stay organized in order to stay on track nutritionally, so Zuckerbrot recommends throwing out product packaging and standard boxes and investing in clear, vacuum-sealed containers.
-"It's worth it, not only does your pantry look super pretty but you can easily identify what you have and what you need to buy more of," she said.
+"It's worth it, not only does your pantry look super pretty, but you can easily identify what you have and what you need to buy more of," she said.